20 Best Cities to Visit on a Cruise to Spain

 10. Granada

-Nestled in the Sierra Nevada foothills, and home to one of the most beautiful palaces and finest examples of Moorish architecture in the world – Alhambra palace, the city of Granada is simply breathtaking.
+Nestled in the Sierra Nevada foothills, and home to one of the most beautiful palaces and finest examples of Moorish architecture in the world – Alhambra Palace, the city of Granada is simply breathtaking.

-You can visit Granada on a cruise ship shore excursion, or arrange a private tour when your cruise ship is docked in Malaga.
-However, if your ship stays in the port a half-day, the shore excursions to Granada, Cordoba, and Alhambra may not be offered, as they are quite far and it is impossible to visit in such a short time.
-The distance between the Malaga cruise port and Granada is 150 kilometers, or up to a 2-hour drive.
+However, if your ship stays in the port for a half-day, the shore excursions to Granada, Cordoba, and Alhambra may not be offered, as they are quite far and it is impossible to visit in such a short time.
+The distance between the Malaga cruise port and Granada is 150 km, or up to a 2-hour drive.

 The palace is huge and takes a whole day to visit, so you won’t have time to visit other Granada city sights on the same day.